NielMc/milestone-project-heritage-housing-issues/README.md

         * We will study data regarding the house build data and observe whether it correlates with a higher house value.
 - Hypothesis 3 - The better the overall quality of the property, the higher the price
         * We will check whether a property that has been rated as having a higher "overall quality" will also be higher in value
-- Hypothesis 4 - The larger the square footage of the property and the higher the overall quality will result in a higher sale price compared with a smaller square footage property of a similar overall quality finish.
-        * We look at data that examines the correlation between size and quality, and how it affects the properties sale price.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks